RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 In a 12-broker Mississauga brokerage I worked with in Q1 2026, the pillar everyone underbuilt was Pillar 3 fairness.
 The brokerage already had a sensible approved-tools list and a Principal-Broker oversight cadence, but its draft fairness clause read “we monitor AI outputs for fairness as part of normal supervision.”

-That clause does not pass a RIBO review of the policy.
+That clause cannot demonstrate the auditing RIBO describes.
 We rewrote it to specify a quarterly written sample audit of fifteen randomly selected AI-assisted submissions, identifying the named reviewer (a senior licensed broker who is not the Principal Broker, for independence).

 The rewrite also named the proxies tested (postal-code, age band, named-driver gender split), the threshold that triggers a flag, and the remediation path for any flag raised.
 The audit lives in a one-page register attached to the policy.

-Three of the last four Ontario brokerages I have reviewed had the same Pillar 3 gap.
+This is the most common Pillar 3 gap we see in brokerage reviews.
 In each case the fix was the same: name the cadence (quarterly), name the artifact (one-page audit per quarter), name the reviewer, and name the methodology.
-RIBO’s wording requires that the model “perform as intended” and that outputs are free of “systemic biases.”
+RIBO’s wording expects the model to be “performing as intended” and not “subject to systemic biases.”
 A clause without methodology cannot demonstrate either.

 Common policy mistakes Ontario brokerages make